-Members Primary Responsibilities Meetings in 2022 A. Scott Anderson (Chair) Lonny J. Carpenter Stephen C. Evans James T. Hogan F. Ann Millner, Ed.
-D. The Compensation Committee is responsible for overseeing, reviewing and approving executive compensation and benefit programs of the Company, as well as the Company's talent development activities.
-Additional information regarding the functions, procedures and authority of the Compensation Committee is provided in the Compensation Discussion and Analysis beginning on page 40 below.
-The Compensation Committee Report appears on page 57 below.
-6
+Members Primary Responsibilities # of Meetings in 2023 A. Scott Anderson (Chair) Lonny J. Carpenter Stephen C. Evans F. Ann Millner, Ed.
+D. The Compensation Committee is responsible for overseeing, reviewing and approving executive compensation and benefit programs of the Company, as well as the Company's talent development and executive succession planning activities.
+Additional information regarding the functions, procedures and authority of the Compensation Committee is provided in the Compensation Discussion and Analysis beginning on page 38 below.
+The Compensation Committee Report appears on page 56 below.
+5